DiasPHPora/wp-to-diaspora/readme.txt

 * First version

 == Upgrade Notice ==
-* This version contains security improvements and includes and a debugger
+* This version fixes a bug in scheduled posts.